-This table presents research and development (R&D) expenditure statistics performed in the business enterprise sector by industry according to the International Standard Industrial Classification (ISIC) revision 3.1. and by source of funds (business enterprise, government, other national funds, and funds from abroad).
+This table presents research and development (R&D) expenditure statistics performed in the business enterprise sector by industry according to the International Standard Industrial Classification (ISIC) revision 3.1.

 Data at the industry level are presented from 1987, year when most of the countries converted their data from ISIC rev. 2 to the current ISIC rev. 3 classification.
 This breakdown between industries is, in principle, made at the enterprise level, although some countries are able to break down R&D data for multi product enterprises between their main lines of business.
 National statistical regulations prevent publication of results where there are very few firms in the given category, hence the many gaps in the tables.
 Depending on the country, R&D institutes serving enterprises are either classified with the industry concerned, or grouped under "Research and Development" (ISIC rev.3.1, Division 73).
-When these R&D institutes are classified with the industry served, the evaluation of R&D in these industries is more accurate and more comparable between countries for the industries concerned.
+When these R&D institutes are classified with the industry served, the evaluation of R&D in these industries is more complete and more comparable between countries for the industries concerned.
 This results, however, in an underestimation of the percentage of BERD performed by the service sector as compared with other countries.

 The Frascati Manual recommendation concerning data on R&D by industry is to report BERD on an enterprise basis (see FM section 3.4).
 When this is interpreted strictly, all the BERD of a diversified enterprise will be allocated to the industrial class of its principal activity.
 In circumstances where a few large firms dominate R&D spending in several areas, this can and does lead to underestimates of R&D associated with the secondary activities of the firms.
 Overall, R&D is therefore overestimated for some industries and underestimated for others.

 However, not all countries follow a strict enterprise basis for allocating R&D expenditures to industrial classes.
 Some countries make a disaggregation of the R&D of their largest, diversified firms into a number of different activities.
 In other countries, the enterprise approach has been abandoned and data are reported on a product field basis.
-This is the reason why two classification criteria for BERD by industry are included in the table "BERD by industry" (see the variable CLASSIFICATION CRITERIA: Main activity or Product field) depending on which approach is more closely followed by each country (only a few countries currently collect these data both ways and are therefore included according to both criteria).

-However, this table "BERD by industry and source of funds" and the one that follows, "BERD by industry and type of costs" present data for only one of the criteria, depending on the country.
+This is why two classification criteria for BERD by industry are included in this view of "BERD by industry" (see the variable CLASSIFICATION CRITERIA: Main activity or Product field) depending on which approach is more closely followed by each country (only a few countries currently collect these data both ways and are therefore included according to both criteria)).
+The two tables that follow, "BERD by industry and source of funds" and "BERD by industry and type of costs" present data for only one of the criteria, depending on the country.